Career Outlook for Personal Fitness Trainers in 2020 and Beyond

 The personal trainer education you choose should prepare you for an entry level career as a fitness trainer, and should also prepare you for certification as a fitness trainer and other related specialty certifications like weight loss specialist or fitness nutrition specialist as defined by the National Academy of Sports Medicine.

 Expect to take courses on anatomy and physiology, kinesiology, weight management, exercise physiology, client assessment, fitness program design, and exercise psychology.
 Your personal trainer school should also provide training in first aid and CPR.
 Your training should consist of both classroom lessons and hands-on learning.
 When you complete your program, you should be ready to sit for the certification exams as a personal fitness trainer and corrective exercise specialist.

 Job growth for personal fitness trainers is expected to keep pace with the overall rate of job growth over the next several years.
-In 2012, the median annual salary for personal fitness trainers was $31,720, according to statistics from the Department of Labor.
+In May 2020, the median annual salary for personal fitness trainers was $40,510 per year, according to statistics from the Department of Labor.
 An aging population combined with increased demand for health and wellness programs to contain the costs of medical care are expected to increase demand for personal trainer careers through 2017 and beyond.
 More employers are offering incentives for employees to join gyms and health clubs, and this is a positive sign for those who want to attend personal training school and become a certified fitness trainer.

 Work Settings for Personal Fitness Trainers

 Work as a fitness trainer may take place in a variety of settings.